 Nowhere is this more exaggerated than Wyoming, population 579,315.
 31 cities in the United States have more people than Wyoming.
 None have two US Senators.
 The people of Wyoming, Vermont, Alaska, North and South Dakota, Deleware and Montana have disproportionate weight in the Senate and Electoral College because of .
 Most are OK with that.

 Let's start with what Wyoming got right.
 The Wyoming legislature has a 60 member House and 30 member Senate.
 With a 90 member legislature, they didn't concentrate power in 5 county commissioners like El Paso County, CO with a population 699,232.

 When you look at 2018 county results, many county level seats were uncontested because those elections were so predetermined.
-For example, only once in the past 71 years, since 1948, has Hot Springs County, WY voted Democratic in a Presidential election.
-6 of 8 races for county office were uncontested in 2018.
+For example, , since 1948, has Hot Springs County, WY voted Democratic in a Presidential election. were uncontested in 2018.
 This is true all across rural America, predetermined races, uncontested elections, little to no choice for voters.

 Is One Party Government with predetermined, uncontested elections a democracy?